giantswarm/docs/src/content/basics/ha-masters/index.md

 ## Limitations

 - Currently only supported AWS, not on Azure and KVM.
-- API downtimes are still possible during cluster modifications, especially when the leader of the etcd cluster (the member that handles write requests) changes.
-This happens when the node that hosts the leader has to be modified.
+- Short API downtimes are still possible during cluster modifications, especially when the leader of the etcd cluster (the member that handles write requests) changes.
+This happens when the node that hosts the etcd leader has to be modified.
 Typical cases for this would be an upgrade to a newer release or the conversion from a single to multiple master nodes.
+These downtimes are expected to last only for a few seconds.
-- Conversion from high availability (three masters) to a single master node is not possible.
+- Conversion of a cluster from high availability (three masters) to a single master node is not possible.